How to cope with grief at Christmas

 If you have struggled to cope with your grief during the festive season, you may find yourself feeling overwhelmed and unsure how to deal with your emotions.
 In these instances, support from a qualified specialist can help you to understand what you're going through and find ways to deal with the unique struggles you are facing.

-Organisations such as Cruse Bereavement Care and The Compassionate Friends(www.cruse.org.uk opens in a new tab) can offer support to people struggling with bereavement.
+Organisations such as Cruse Bereavement Support and The Compassionate Friends(www.cruse.org.uk opens in a new tab) can offer support to people struggling with bereavement.
 Our article on finding free bereavement support can also give you details on the ways you can get support.

 Know things will get better